 Go to the emergency room immediately if you have symptoms of meningococcemia.
 Call your provider if you have been around someone with the disease.

 Preventive antibiotics for family members and other close contacts are often recommended.
 Speak with your provider about this option.

 A vaccine that covers some, but not all, strains of meningococcus is recommended for children age 11 or 12.
 A booster is given at age 16.
 Unvaccinated college students who live in dormitories should also consider receiving this vaccine.
 It should be given a few weeks before they first move into the dorm.
 Talk to your provider about this vaccine.

 Marquez L. Meningococcal disease.
 In: Cherry JD, Harrison GJ, Kaplan SL, Steinbach WJ, Hotez PJ, eds.
 Feigin and Cherry's Textbook of Pediatric Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier; 2019:chap 88.

 Stephens DS, Apicella MA.
 Neisseria meningitidis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 213.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 211.